The scheme manager must establish and operate adequate internal controls that enable them to manage risks that relate to their scheme.

 Public Service toolkit online learning

-Go to the Public Service toolkit You can learn about internal controls and how to identify, evaluate, manage and monitor scheme risks in the 'Managing risk and internal controls' course.
+You can learn about internal controls and how to identify, evaluate, manage and monitor scheme risks in the 'Managing risk and internal controls' course.
 You must log in or sign up to use the Public Service toolkit.

 Check your internal controls